You are here

 - Accredited Registered Training Organisation (RTO).

-Where an eligible person is undertaking study, they are considered to be full-time if over the study period (for example, a semester) they are enrolled in at least three-quarters of the normal amount of full-time study that would be expected for the course in that study period.
+If an eligible person was undertaking study, they were considered to be full-time if over the study period (for example, a semester) they were enrolled in at least three-quarters of the normal amount of full-time study that would be expected for the course in that study period.

-The normal amount of full-time study for a course over each study period is to be defined by the institution or body conducting the course.
-This is the study load that a full-time student would typically undertake in respect of the course.
+The normal amount of full-time study for a course over each study period was defined by the institution or body conducting the course.
+This was the study load that a full-time student would typically undertake in respect of the course.

-If a definition of full-time study is not available through the institution or body, then the normal amount of full-time study is the average amount of full-time study that a person would have to undertake for the duration of the course, in order to complete it in the minimum amount of time.
+If a definition of full-time study was not available through the institution or body, then the normal amount of full-time study was the average amount of full-time study that a person would have to undertake for the duration of the course, in order to complete it in the minimum amount of time.

 Related Policies, Legislation and Information